jellena/casting-neural-nets-for-sea-shanties/README.md

 ***Picture of something Nautical***

 ## Data
-In order for a neural net to have a enough data to learn effectively I would need as many shanties as could be found.
+In order for a neural net to have enough data to learn effectively I would need as many shanties as could be found.
 Given the small niche of the musical styling there are no large repositories of lyrics.

 Instead five sites listing the lyrics of shanties were searched, reviewed, then selected for scraping.
 - https://www.contemplator.com/sea/